jagreen1/jagreen1.github.io/README.md

-# JoshuaGreen.github.io
+# Joshua Green
-Personal portfolio website
+Portfolio website showcasing some of my academic and personal projects